working-group-two/engineering-blog/pages/blog/_posts/What are your weekend plans?.md

 You might think this is information-overload in an already hectic day.
 Nonetheless, it provides opportunities.
 Opportunities to see what is happening in my co-worker's life and we connect on a personal level.
 It provides possibilities to follow up about their sports games, and asks how their kids are doing.

-## I do not want to be perceived as a “Mom”
+## "I do not want to be perceived as a Mom”
 We are in a tech-heavy, male-dominated industry, and we are less than 20% females as per now.
 For a long time, I personally took our open and transparent communication for granted.

 That was until a friend of mine who is working in a similar male-dominated industry told me this.

 “I do not want to share with my coworkers that I need to leave early to pick up my sick child in Kindergarten.
 I do not want to be perceived as “the Mom” in our team.
 My male colleagues are never leaving and sharing it.
 So if I start, I am afraid of being labeled.”

 ## Role models
 Do not take it for granted!